klaytn/klaytn-docs/docs/dapp/sdk/caver-js/api-references/caver.transaction/basic.md

 new caver.transaction.ethereumDynamicFee(transactionObject)
 ```

-`EthereumDynamicFee` represents a [ethereum dynamic fee transaction](../../../../../klaytn/design/transactions/basic.md#txtypeethereumdynamicfee).
+`EthereumDynamicFee` represents an [Ethereum dynamic fee transaction](../../../../../klaytn/design/transactions/basic.md#txtypeethereumdynamicfee).
 A [Klaytn account](../../../../../klaytn/design/accounts.md#klaytn-accounts) can execute a `EthereumDynamicFee` only with [AccountKeyLegacy].
 The `transactionObject` can have properties below to create a `EthereumDynamicFee`.

 `EthereumDynamicFee` has the properties below as its member variables.
 Properties marked as `optional` refer to properties that can be optionally given in `transactionObject` when the user creates `EthereumDynamicFee`.
 And note that `EthereumDynamicFee` does not use `gasPrice`, it uses `maxPriorityFeePerGas` and `maxFeePerGas`.